PyCQA/flake8/DESIGN.rst

 plugins and be able to "notify" other plugins that have chosen to listen for errors so those plugins can auto-fix the problems in the file.

+We should also be considerate of allowing these plugins to be composable.
+Each plugin should have a way of defining its capabilities.

 See https://gitlab.com/pycqa/flake8/issues/84

 .. note:: Will probably need a Trie implementation for this